lafentres/terraform-random-monorepo/README.md

 # terraform-random-monorepo
-A monorepo full of terraform-random configs
+A monorepo full of terraform-random configs!